On-Line Courses: The Seven Sure Solutions

 Each course involves approximately 15 to 20 hours to complete with the content delivered primarily through powerpoint presentations.
 Selected readings and monographs are provided, along with a handout for each presentation, periodic quizzes, and specific tools that are referenced along the way.
 A transcript and audiotape of each presentation also is included.

-On-Line Courses Currently Available (or In-Development)
+On-Line Courses Currently Available

 - Course A. The Seven Sure Solutions for Improving Student Outcomes through School Improvement, Strategic Planning, and Systemic Change